AfrozSaqlain/Surrogate_GW/README.md

 # Surrogate Model Documentation

-This document explains the step-by-step procedure of building a surrogate model for gravitational waveforms, adapted from the implementation in `surrogate_model_3.py`.
+I list the step-by-step procedure I used to build a surrogate model for gravitational waveforms, adapted from the implementation in `surrogate_model.py`.

 ------------------------------------------------------------------------